trvrb/sismid/fitting/exercise/README.md

 Most fitting methods in use are more complex, efficient, and flexible than the Nelder-Mead simplex.
 [See it in action.](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method#/media/File:Nelder_Mead2.gif)

 > (1) Examine the error function in [`fitting.py`](https://github.com/trvrb/sismid/blob/master/fitting/exercise/fitting.py).
 What are its assumptions?
+Note that most of the variables that are modeled are effectively latent, or unobserved.
+(A property of [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model).)

 > (2) Referencing your bifurcation diagrams, pick parameters in an area associated with stable dynamics: moving a little to the left or the right of each parameter doesn't appear to change dynamics too much.
 (Of course, because we've considered only a few "slices" by varying one parameter at a time, we can't be really sure how stable each area is yet.)
 Update the parameters in [`fitting.py`](https://github.com/trvrb/sismid/blob/master/fitting/exercise/fitting.py) with these values, and generate sample observations.
 Now assume we don't know the true value of one of the parameters (ideally one you have examined in a bifurcation diagram).
 Guess that its true value is 10-20% higher or lower than its actual value, and try to fit.